scallop-io/hackerlink-solana-vote-scraper/README.md

 ## Improvement

+ - Logic upgrade.
  - More efficient.
  - More readable.
- - We can use txt to store tx and no need to send many requests every time
+ - We can use txt to store tx and no need to send many requests every time.
+ - CLI version.